Carlo & Malik: Characters

 Micaela Carta is the new head of the Mobile Squad, taking over from Santagata who has retired.
 She doesn't answer to no one and is ready to do anything to get what she wants.
 She and Malik were lovers, although Soprani will later lose all interest in her after falling in love with Alba.
-In fact, Micaela sometimes betrays a certain envy towards the girl.
+In fact, Micaela sometimes betrays a certain envy towards the other woman.
 When she is transferred, Carlo will take her place.